-BGE is currently serving as the GEC for TxDOT’s SH 249 project and is responsible for overseeing contract management, scheduling, administration, review, and coordination of design and construction activities performed by the design-build contractor.
+BGE is serving as the General Engineering Consultant for TxDOT’s SH 249 project and is responsible for overseeing contract management, scheduling, administration, review, and coordination of design and construction activities performed by the design-build contractor.

 SH 249 is an extension project intended to improve traffic and connect the growing areas outside Northwest Houston to major roadways and regional destinations.
 The project consists of approximately 26 miles of new roadway from Farm to Market (FM) 1774 in Pinehurst, Texas (Montgomery County), to SH 105 near Navasota, Texas (Grimes County).